stwa/google_addressbook/README.md

 This plugin lets you sync your Google Addressbook in readonly mode with Roundcube.

+*Info: Initially I created this plugin for Roundcube 0.8.5, but it is still working properly with the current version of Roundcube (version 1.1.1).
+So yes, you can still use this plugin, it's up to date!*

 ## Requirements
 * Roundcube >= v0.8.5 [http://roundcube.net/download]
 * PHP 5.2.x or higher [http://www.php.net/]